Kalloch Family News

 survived by his wife; three sons, David Metts of TX; Jared and Brad DeGaetano,

-both of Candia, FL; a brother Raymond of Marlboro, MA; and two sisters, Linda
+both of Candia, NH; a brother Raymond of Marlboro, MA; and two sisters, Linda

 Donovan of Framingham, MA, and Lori Blondin or York Beach.